HazenBabcock/opensdraw/docs/source/animation.rst

 Create a directory to save the .dat files in, change to this directory and generate the dat files. ::

+  cd openldraw/examples
+  mkdir animate
+  cd animate
-  python path/to/lcad_to_ldraw.py path/to/gears.lcad gears.dat 100
+  python ../../lcad_to_ldraw.py ../gears.lcad gears.dat 100

 .. note::